FalveyLibraryTechnology/etextbooksearch/README.md

 ## Sources

 Formatting is more about compatibility with the current system, not optimization.
-Found ISBNs are sorted and hashed into
+Found ISBNs are sorted and hashed into a hashes/ directory.

 | Folder | Input description |
 |--------|-------------------|